giantswarm/docs/src/content/advanced/ingress/configuration/index.md

 Given the cluster you are trying to configure has id: `123ab`

-You will find the `nginx-ingress-controller-user-values` ConfigMap on the management cluster in the `123ab` namespace:
+You will find the `nginx-ingress-controller-user-values` ConfigMap on the Management Cluster in the `123ab` namespace:

 ```nohighlight
 $ kubectl -n 123ab get cm nginx-ingress-controller-user-values